dagz55/trigo-lite/README.md

     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_... # Your actual publishable key
     CLERK_SECRET_KEY=sk_test_... # Your actual secret key

-    NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in
-    NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
+    NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in       # Path on your app
+    NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up       # Path on your app
     NEXT_PUBLIC_CLERK_AFTER_SIGN_IN_URL=/
     NEXT_PUBLIC_CLERK_AFTER_SIGN_UP_URL=/

     # Essential for custom domain proxy setup:
-    CLERK_PROXY_URL=https://app.trigo.live # CRITICAL: Must be the full URL where your app is hosted, including https NEXT_PUBLIC_CLERK_DOMAIN=app.trigo.live  # The domain Clerk should associate with (for cookies, etc.)
+    CLERK_PROXY_URL=https://app.trigo.live # CRITICAL: Full HTTPS URL of your app NEXT_PUBLIC_CLERK_DOMAIN=app.trigo.live  # Your app's domain
     ```

     *   **Verify your domain setup in the Clerk Dashboard:**
         *   Go to your Clerk application -> API Keys.
 Note your Publishable Key and Secret Key.
         *   Go to Clerk application -> Paths.
 Ensure "Sign-in URL", "Sign-up URL", etc., match your app's routes (e.g., `/sign-in`, `/sign-up`).
+These are paths on *your* application.
         *   Go to Clerk application -> Domains.
-For a proxy setup, the "Frontend API URL" and "Accounts portal URL" are less critical as your app handles these.
-However, ensure no settings there conflict with your proxy setup.
-If you previously had a CNAME setup (e.g., `clerk.yourdomain.com`), you might need to adjust settings if you're moving to a full proxy model.
+            *   For a proxy setup, your primary concern is that your application is reachable at `CLERK_PROXY_URL`.
+            *   If you previously configured a "Custom Domain" in Clerk (e.g., `clerk.yourdomain.com`), ensure this is not conflicting.
+With the proxy setup, Clerk does not need its own subdomain.
+            *   The "Frontend API URL" and "Accounts portal URL" listed in the Clerk Dashboard may reflect Clerk's own domains (like `*.clerk.accounts.dev`).
+This is normal when using proxy, as your app (via `CLERK_PROXY_URL`) is the effective frontend.

-    **Troubleshooting Clerk Issues:**
+    **Troubleshooting Clerk Errors:**

     *   **"Server IP address could not be found" for `accounts.yourdomain.com` or `clerk.yourdomain.com`:**
-        This error usually means that a `CNAME` record for a Clerk-specific subdomain (e.g., `accounts.yourdomain.com` or the one shown as "Frontend API URL" in your Clerk dashboard if it's like `clerk.happy.panda-12.lcl.dev`) is either missing or misconfigured in your DNS settings.
-        1.  **Using Proxy (Recommended for this app structure):** If you are using the `CLERK_PROXY_URL` (e.g., `https://app.trigo.live`), your app *itself* acts as the frontend for Clerk.
-In this case, you generally **do not need** a CNAME record for `accounts.yourdomain.com` or `clerk.yourdomain.com` pointing to Clerk's servers.
-The error might appear if `CLERK_PROXY_URL` is missing or incorrect, or if Clerk dashboard settings are still trying to direct to a separate `accounts.` subdomain.
-            *   **Ensure `CLERK_PROXY_URL` is correctly set to your app's full public HTTPS URL.**
-            *   **Ensure `NEXT_PUBLIC_CLERK_SIGN_IN_URL` (and `_SIGN_UP_URL`) point to paths on *your* app (e.g., `/sign-in`).**
-            *   Review your Clerk Dashboard settings under "Domains" and "Paths" to ensure they align with your app handling these routes directly.
-        2.  **If NOT using Proxy (Clerk Hosted UI on subdomain):** If you intend for Clerk to host UI on `accounts.yourdomain.com`, then you *do* need a CNAME record for `accounts` (or whatever subdomain Clerk specifies) pointing to Clerk's servers.
-This is less common for Next.js apps that embed Clerk components.
-        3.  **DNS Propagation:** DNS changes can take time to propagate (up to 48 hours, but usually much faster).
-Use a DNS checker tool to verify.
+        This typically occurs if:
+        1. Your Clerk application in the Dashboard is configured to use a custom Clerk subdomain (e.g., `accounts.yourdomain.com`) AND you haven't set up the corresponding CNAME record in your DNS.
+        2.  **More likely for this project:** Your `CLERK_PROXY_URL` or `NEXT_PUBLIC_CLERK_DOMAIN` might be incorrect, causing Clerk to fall back or attempt to use a separate domain structure.
+        **Solution for this project:** Ensure `CLERK_PROXY_URL` points to your *application's* full HTTPS URL (e.g., `https://app.trigo.live`) and `NEXT_PUBLIC_CLERK_DOMAIN` is set to your app's domain (e.g., `app.trigo.live`).
+Your app itself serves the Clerk UI components on its own paths (e.g., `https://app.trigo.live/sign-in`). **No CNAME for `accounts.yourdomain.com` should be needed for Clerk when using the proxy setup correctly.**

-    *   **"accounts.trigo.live uses an unsupported protocol" or similar protocol errors:**
+    *   **"`accounts.trigo.live` uses an unsupported protocol" or similar SSL/protocol errors:**
         This error strongly suggests that Clerk is attempting to connect to a URL using `http` when `https` is expected, or the URL is malformed.
-        1.  **Check `CLERK_PROXY_URL`:** Ensure this environment variable includes the `https://` prefix for your production URL (e.g., `CLERK_PROXY_URL=https://app.trigo.live`, NOT `CLERK_PROXY_URL=app.trigo.live`).
+        1.  **Check `CLERK_PROXY_URL`:** This is the most common culprit. **Ensure this environment variable includes the `https://` prefix for your production URL** (e.g., `CLERK_PROXY_URL=https://app.trigo.live`, NOT `CLERK_PROXY_URL=app.trigo.live`).
-        2.  **Check `NEXT_PUBLIC_CLERK_DOMAIN`:** Ensure this is the correct hostname (e.g., `app.trigo.live`).
+        2.  **Check `NEXT_PUBLIC_CLERK_DOMAIN`:** Ensure this is the correct hostname without the protocol (e.g., `app.trigo.live`).
         3.  **Clerk Dashboard Settings:** Double-check any URLs configured in your Clerk dashboard (e.g., under "Paths" or "Domains").
-Ensure they also use `https://` where appropriate and align with your proxy setup.
-If `accounts.trigo.live` is appearing in error messages, it indicates that Clerk is still attempting to use that subdomain, which might be due to misconfiguration in the dashboard or environment variables not correctly enforcing the proxy behavior.
+Ensure they also use `https://` where appropriate if they refer to your application directly.
+If `accounts.trigo.live` is appearing in error messages, it indicates that Clerk is still attempting to use that subdomain, likely due to misconfiguration in environment variables or the dashboard not correctly recognizing the proxy setup.
         4.  **Mixed Content:** Ensure your entire application is served over HTTPS in production.
+Your hosting provider should enforce HTTPS.

+    *   **Infinite Redirects or "Too many redirects":**
+        This can happen if your middleware or Clerk settings create a loop.
+        1. Check your `middleware.ts` and ensure `NEXT_PUBLIC_CLERK_SIGN_IN_URL` and `NEXT_PUBLIC_CLERK_SIGN_UP_URL` are correct and accessible.
+        2. Ensure your `CLERK_PROXY_URL` and `NEXT_PUBLIC_CLERK_DOMAIN` are correctly set for your environment.
+        3. Verify your Clerk application "Paths" settings in the dashboard are correct.

 5.  **Run the development server:**
     ```bash